 My passion lies in providing a safe, non-judgmental environment where you are free to express yourself in whatever way you are most comfortable.
 Together we gently and compassionately explore the areas of your life that are not working for you.
 We release past trauma, not by getting into every detail about what happened to you, but through becoming aware of small movements in your body and gently exploring what those movements have to tell us.
 This is what is meant by somatic work.
 It is working with the unconscious.
 The traumatic feelings are felt in the present moment and the memory is now being witnessed and held gently for perhaps the first time in your life.
 This memory now understands a different way of being and a new neuropath way develops around this experience and goes back into the body in a fresh, lighter way.
 This is due helping you to feel safe, while you experience the feelings around the memory.
 Your stuck memory might not have ever felt safe before therapy.
 As a result, you begin to realize the weight that memory had on you and it is no longer so heavy.
 You begin to feel much lighter.
 Through the shedding of these unwanted emotional traumas you are able to live a life with more confidence.
 You’ll discover a sense of ease and peace within yourself that you only dreamt could exist.

-The modalities I use area EMDR, Family of Origin, Hakomi, Internal Family Systems (parts work), LifeSpan Integration, Mindfulness, Neuroscience, Person Centered Therapy, Somatic Experiencing and Neuroscience.
+The modalities I use area EMDR, Family of Origin, Hakomi, Internal Family Systems (parts work), LifeSpan Integration, Mindfulness, Neuroscience, Person Centered Therapy, Somatic Experiencing and Talk Therapy.

 My clients are amazed to discover that what has plagued them their entire lives can dissolve over time.